Introducing GATA3 as a prominent player in Crohn’s disease GATA3 and Crohn’s Disease

 Gastroenterology and Hepatology from Bed to Bench,

-Background: CD is one of the main subtypes of inflammatory bowel diseases (IBD), which affects any part of the gastrointestinal tract.
+Background: CD is a major subtype of inflammatory bowel diseases (IBD), which affects gastrointestinal tract.
 PPI network analysis is a suitable tool to clarify a critical gene as a drug target or diagnostic biomarker for these types of diseases.

 Methods: Gene expression profile GSE126124 of 20 CD patients and 20 healthy controls was obtained from the Gene Expression Omnibus (GEO) database.
 RNA profile of peripheral blood mononuclear cells (PBMCs) and colon biopsy samples of the studied groups was investigated.
-The significant genes were selected and analyzed via the PPI network by Cytoscape software.
-Gene ontology enrichment for the hubs, bottlenecks, and hub-bottlenecks was done via the CluGO plugin of Cytoscape software.
+Crucial genes were selected and analyzed via the PPI network by Cytoscape software.
+Gene ontology enrichment for the hubs, bottlenecks, and hub-bottlenecks was performed via CluGO plugin of Cytoscape software.

-Results: eighty-one differentially expressed genes (DEGs) among 250 initial DEGs were highlighted as significant by FC>2 and p-value ≤ 0.05, and 69 significant DEGs were used for PPI network construction.
-The network was characterized by poor connections, so 20 first neighbors were added to form a scale-free network.
-The main connected component was included 39 query DEGs and 20 added first neighbors.
-Three clusters of biological processes related to the crucial genes were identified and discussed.
+Results: Eighty-one differentially expressed genes (DEGs) among 250 initial DEGs were highlighted as significant by FC>2 and p-value ≤ 0.05, and 69 significant DEGs were used for PPI network construction.
+The network was characterized by poor connections, so 20 top neighbors were added to form a scale-free network.
+The main connected component included 39 query DEGs and 20 added first neighbors.
+Three clusters of biological processes associated with crucial genes were identified and discussed.

-Conclusion: The result of this study indicated that GATA3 has a key role in CD pathogenesis and could be a possible drug target or diagnostic biomarker for crohn’s disease.
+Conclusion: The results of this study indicated that GATA3 has a key role in CD pathogenesis and could be a possible drug target or diagnostic biomarker for Crohn’s disease.